XXY233/CompassCommand/README.md

 * The plugin will try to avoid player to drop the item(You can choose whether enable this)
 * When player join, it will give one item to player.

+## Note
+* If material compass conflict with other plugins,you can change the material to clock and other materials but do change the material to '''Watch''' if you want band the plugin with clock cause clock in bukkit api has changed to material.WATCH!

 ## Command
 ```/cpcreload``` reload the config